-Each free component $\bm{T}$ is surrounded by frozen variables, and we let $z(\bm{T})$ count the number of \textsc{nae-sat} assignments on $\bm{T}$ which are consistent with the frozen boundary.
-Then the total size of the cluster represented by $\vec{x}$ is simply the product of $z(\bm{T})$ over all the free components $\bm{T}$ of $\vec{x}$.
+Each free component $\bm{T}$ is surrounded by frozen variables, and we let $z(\bm{T})$ be the number of \textsc{nae-sat} assignments on $\bm{T}$ which are consistent with the frozen boundary.
+Since disjoint components $\bm{T},\bm{T}'$ do not interact, the size of the cluster represented by $\ux$ is simply the product of $z(\bm{T})$ over all $\bm{T}$.